PyFlightCoach/FCScore/readme.md

-this project combines the api and client for FCScore automatic judging for F3A competitions.
+This project combines the api and client for FCScore.
+FCScore is a WIP tool for automatic judging at F3A competitions.

-cd project

-docker compose up